Golden Opportunity in the Golden State

 Biodiesel as a solution

-For California Fuels & Lubricants, those renewable fuels are biodiesel, renewable hydrocarbon diesel (RHD) and most recently, a blend of the two.
-It gets all three fuels from REG.
+For California Fuels & Lubricants, those renewable fuels are biodiesel, renewable diesel and most recently, a blend of the two called Ultra Clean BlenD™.
+It gets all three fuels from Chevron Renewable Energy Group.

 California Fuels & Lubricants began offering biodiesel in 2014, starting with a B5 blend before quickly moving up to B20.